 My dad really loves soft pumpkin cookies and he usually makes oodles of them from store-bought mixes, so when I saw this recipe for pumpkin cookies in an old holiday issue of Better Homes and Gardens, I knew I wanted to give it a whirl.

 These cookies really lived up to their name!

 The pumpkin flavor in these cookies is sweet and delicious, and yes, these pumpkin cookies are so soft that they really do sort of melt in your mouth.

 What could be better than a yummy pumpkin cookie, you ask?
 Well, a yummy FROSTED pumpkin cookie, of course!

-You really don’t have to use the frosting because the cookies are great on their own, but, the frosting just sends these cookies over the top.
+- You really don’t have to use the frosting because the cookies are great on their own, but, who skips frosting?

 Sprinkle the tops of these luscious melt-in-your-mouth pumpkin cookies and you have a really beautiful holiday cookie that everyone in your family will absolutely adore.

 If you’re a pumpkin fiend like me, you’ll also definitely want to check out my pumpkin donuts and pumpkin crunch cake recipes!
 They are also huge hits with my family!

 - Pumpkin Cinnamon Rolls